• Skip to primary navigation

 The big flavor for this pork chop recipe comes from the marinade.
 It’s meant to be a balance of sweet, savory, and a touch of acidity.
 Amounts are in the recipe card.

-• Pork Chops – While this recipe will work with any pork steak cut, we strongly recommend bone-in pork chops.
+• Pork Chops – While this recipe will work with any pork chop cut, we strongly recommend bone-in pork chops.
 Look for two bone cuts from the pork loin and around 2-inches thick.
 Alternatively you can use boneless pork loin cuts as well.

 • Seasoning – We use a simple mix of kosher salt, black pepper, and granulated garlic (or our SPG seasoning).
 Avoid any seasoning that uses sugar.
 The majority of the flavor is coming from the marinade.
 So we keep it simple with the seasoning.